Mark Free End of Cantilever Beam and its Impact on the Analysis & Design of Cantilever Beam

 It is important to correctly mark free end of cantilever beam to ensure correct design and detailing for the cantilever beam.

-Simple Test Model C
+Simple RC Test Model C

 We will now look at a more complicated model.